 The Amicable Divorce Option

-If you want to learn more about the Collaborative Divorce Practice, you can consult the International Academy of Collaborative Professionals or Collaborative Practice California.
+If you want to learn more about the Collaborative Divorce Practice, you can consult the International Academy of Collaborative Professionals or Collaborative Divorce California.

 - Preserves relationships

-- Independent representation by a Collaboratively trained attorney
+- Representation from a specially trained Collaborative attorney